-This course enables students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics.
-Students will acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; human anatomy; atomic and molecular structures and the properties of elements and compounds; organic chemistry; the study of the universe and its properties and components; along with the principles of electricity and thermodynamics.
 Our unique Waldorf methodology strives to engage the students' head, heart and hands, as they learn to meet the challenges of high school learning.
-Consequently, the students engage in work practicum at a farm; most proliferative ecosystem, and learn to understand the intricate mechanisms employed in sustainable ecosystems.
+Consequently, the students engage in a work placement at a farm and learn to understand the intricate mechanisms employed in sustainable ecosystems.
 The topics of chemistry and physics are infused with experiments that enhance the students' skills of planning, initiating, observation, and recording.
-We endeavour to retain student interest in sciences by presenting the topics of study with relevant points of connection to their life's experiences.
+We endeavour to retain student interest in sciences by presenting the topics of study with relevant points of connection to their lived experiences.
 This course is comprised of Main Lessons and Skills Lessons.